mikegratton/slog/README.md

 in a translation unit.

 # Version History

-* *1.0.0* Initial release.
-* *1.1.0* Alter main include path to be `slog/slog.hpp`.
-Fix bug with "jumbo" messages being truncated.
-* *1.2.0*
-    * Default sink changed to `ConsoleSink`.
-    * Made pool sizes configurable in cmake
-    * Added a syslog sink that can use unix, UDP/IP, or TCP/IP sockets
-    * Fixed signal handling bug when handlers installed before slog's handlers
-* *1.3.0*
-    * Add `BinarySink` and `Blog()` macro for binary logging
-    * Moved details out of `slog.hpp` so that this header summarizes the basics
-    * Tests, examples, and benchmark programs are now not built by default
-* *1.3.1*
-    * Fix issues when building Slog without journald support
 * *2.0.0*
     * *Breaking change:* LogRecord and LogRecordMetadata fields are now accessed by methods.
 Fields like `message` are now access via `message()`